myokit/myokit/README.md

 ### Meet the team!

-Myokit development is driven by a [team](https://github.com/orgs/myokit/people) at the Universities of Nottingham, Oxford, and Macao, led by Michael Clerx (michael[at]myokit.org), and guided by an external advisory board composed of Jordi Heijman (Maastricht University), Trine Krogh-Madsen (Weill Cornell Medicine), and David Gavaghan (Oxford).
+Myokit's development is driven by a [team](https://github.com/orgs/myokit/people) at the Universities of Nottingham, Oxford, and Macao, led by Michael Clerx (Nottingham).
+It is guided by an external advisory board composed of Jordi Heijman (Maastricht University), Trine Krogh-Madsen (Weill Cornell Medicine), and David Gavaghan (Oxford).

 ## Citing Myokit